ysteven13/CS400-X-Team-48/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

-Tree Class:
+Tree Class: Contains the skeleton for our Autocomplete function.
+This is the main data structure we're using as the core of the program.

-Node Class:
+Node Class: Contains the skeleton for the nodes used in the tree.

-JUnit Test Class:
+JUnit Test Class: Class used for testing each individual part of the program.

-UI/Main Class:
+UI/Main Class: Contains a main() method, and also the entire UI for the program.
+The base dictionary is also uploaded to the tree here.

 ## Edit and Submit this file and any figures referenced by this document.